MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-hybrid.md

 - FortiClient VPN (Win32 client)

 > [!NOTE]
 > The above above list of VPN clients isn't a comprehensive list of all VPN clients that work with Autopilot.
-Contact the respective VPN vendor regarding compatibility and supportability with Autopilot.
-Additionally, also contact the VPN vendor for any issues with using the VPN client with Autopilot.
+Contact the respective VPN vendor regarding compatibility and supportability with Autopilot or regarding any issues with using a VPN solution with Autopilot.

 ### Not supported VPN clients